KM3NeT/km3flux/README.md

 Frejus-Solarminimum is my personal favorite (close to ORCA).

-Unfortunately, the filenames of the per-zenith-split tables have to be generated manually so far.
+Unfortunately, if you want a different earthlocation/non-azimuth-averaged tables, the per-zenith-split tables have to be generated manually at the moment.

 ## Units